niels07/syslog_viewer/README.md

-syslog_viewer
+Syslog_viewer
 =============

+Version 0.3

-Frontend for Syslog-NG written in Perl
+Frontend for Syslog-NG written in Perl.

-Version 0.2
+Change the database details in SvConf.pm and rotate_syslog.sh